smallcolin/wordpress_photos_theme/README.md

 6. Go back to Plugins/Add New.
 Find, install & activate the plugin, "Ninja Forms".
 7. Go down to the newly created side option, "Ninja Forms".
 In Import/Export, import in the "any_questions_ninja_forms.nff"V file found in the Extras folder.

+First up is your options
+1. Go to Options in your admin panel
+      •  Upload a logo (if you have one)
+      •  Enter some footer details.  eg. About, Contact, Social Media links & Copyright
+      •  Choose where to link some internal button links on your site.  eg Blog(Gear) & Video

 Time to Create Some Content…
-1. In Pages, create the following…
+In Pages, create the following…
+   •  Splash
    •  Photos
    •  Gear
    •  About
    •  Video
    •  Contact
-Don't forget to delete the "Sample Page".
+   •  (Don't forget to delete the "Sample Page")

+Once these pages are created go to Settings/Reading.
+Change the Static Pages to Splash(Front-Page) & Gear(Blog Posts).
+Save changes.

+1. Splash
+  -  Select the Splash section
+  -  Fill in all the details.
+  -  Load up more than 1 photo for a nice change of scenery throughout the day

-Photos
+2. Photos
-1. Choose "Full Width Page" in the Template option
+  -  Choose "Full Width Page" in the Template option
-2. Select your first ACF section.
+  -  Select your first ACF section.
 To show all your galleries on this page the best option is to select Columns.
-3.
+  -  Fill in the information & upload some cover photos for your galleries.
+  -  I would recommend only using columns & Testimonial sections on this page for maximum effect
 ```

 ## Required